rguttersohn/rguttersohn/README.md

 - 👋 Hi, I’m @rguttersohn
 - 👀 I’m interested in: Interactive data visuals and mapping applications that help breakdown complex research topics for all audiences.
-- 🌱 I’m currently working on upgrade CCC's Data Keeping Track Data Dashboard using Postgres (with PostGIS), Laravel, and Vue.
+- 🌱 I’m currently working on upgrading CCC's Data Keeping Track Data Dashboard using Postgres (with PostGIS), Laravel, and Vue.
 - 📫 How to reach me: rguttersohn@cccnewyork.org

 <!---